Yomag84/PHP-FFMpeg-laravel/README.md

 ## Documentation

-This documentation is an introduction to discover the API.
+This documentation is an introduction to discovering the API.
 It's recommended to browse the source code as it is self-documented.

 ### FFMpeg

-`FFMpeg\FFMpeg` is the main object to use to manipulate medias.
+`FFMpeg\FFMpeg` is the main object to use to manipulate media.
 To build it, use the static `FFMpeg\FFMpeg::create`:

 ```php